VISA APPLICATIONS

 Once you are in receipt of the CAS number and sponsorship letter you can begin your child’s visa application.

 There are many visa companies that can support you through the application process if you would like assistance.
-The Taylor Partnership is one such company and they can be contacted on +44 1274 744777.

 Over long holidays such as Easter or Christmas the schools are not responsible for your child.
 During these holidays if your child remains in the UK they must be with you or a guardian family that has been approved by the school.